 'What We Do' Main Pages:

-The Rotary Club of Chesham are supporting Chiltern Music Therapy and other local groups (who have or do support dementia suffers and carers), by organising a walk in the beautiful Chiltern Hills on Sunday 4th September 2022.more
+The Rotary Club of Chesham are supporting Chiltern Music Therapy and other local groups (who have or do support dementia suffers and carers).
+The walk in the beautiful Chiltern Hills took place on Sunday 4th September 2022.more

 This was an incredible show of local talent by children and adults from Chesham and surrounding area.
 The versatility, inspiration and professionalism shown by the artistes was absolutely amazing.more